- General Instructions

 The employer should include in the statement the fact that it is made in support of your claim for refund of employee tax paid by the employer to the IRS.

 If you cannot obtain a statement from the employer, you should attach a statement with the same information to the best of your knowledge and belief and include in the statement an explanation of why you could not obtain a statement from the employer.
-Attach a copy of your Form W-2 to prove the amount of social security or RRTA taxes withheld.
+Attach a copy of your Form W-2 to prove the amount of social security, Medicare, or RRTA tax withheld.

 Refund of social security and Medicare tax withheld in error.